wolfdreamYT/wolf-shooter/README.md

 # How To Use:

-  To start, please visit [link unavailable]
+  To start, please visit `wolfdreamyt.github.io/wolf-shooter`

   Now, to walk/move, you can use WASD:
     - W to walk forward